 Beyond the 4 C:s

-To gain a more accurate value of diamonds, there are other factors to keep in mind in addition to the 4 C:s.
-These factors provide more detailed information about the diamond’s visual appearance and significantly affect the price.
-Remember that if two diamonds with the same parameters differ in price it is always for a reason.
-There is no such thing as a cheap, high quality diamond.
+To get a more accurate value of diamonds, there are other factors to consider besides the 4 C’s.
+These factors provide more detailed information about the visual appearance of the diamond and significantly affect its price.
+Remember that if two diamonds with the same parameters differ in price, it is always for a reason.
+Read below about what can make diamonds differ in quality and price.

-Round Brilliant Cut is the only diamond shape that comes with a Cut Grade on the diamond certificate.
-The cut determines the amount of light the diamond can refract to produce the desired sparkle.
+The Round Brilliant Cut is the only diamond shape that comes with a Cut Grade on the diamond certificate.
+The cut determines the amount of light that the diamond can refract to produce the desired brilliance.

-Although Excellent is the highest and most sought-after cut grade, it is relatively easy to receive from a diamond grading perspective.
-The Excellent Cut grade features a relatively large span, making it easy to attain.
-This is why it’s imperative to buy a diamond that is not only grade Excellent in Cut but also within the Ideal range.
+Although Excellent is the highest and most sought-after grading, it is relatively easy to obtain from a diamond cutting perspective.
+The ‘Excellent’ Cut has a relatively large span, which makes it easy to achieve.
+This is why it is imperative to buy a diamond that is not only rated as Excellent but is also within the ideal range.

 Even though Round diamonds is the only shape that comes with a Cut Grade on the certificate, fancy shapes does have ideal cuts to keep in mind when purchasing.
 Please read more about fancy shaped diamonds here